microsoft/BotFramework-WebChat/samples/06.a.cognitive-services-bing-speech-js/README.md

 #### Using subscription key

-> This approach is for demonstration purpose only.
+> This approach is for demonstration purposes only.
 In production code, you should always store the subscription key on a secured token server.
 The token server should only send out limited authorization code.
-This [article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol#authorization) outlines the authorization process.
+This [article on authorization](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/websocketprotocol#authorization) outlines the authorization process.

 In this sample, we are hardcoding the subscription key in the client code.